openmeetspace/init/content/_index.md

 >
 > This is mainly an open web platform to help communities organize meetups, find supporting venues, find target audience, and collaborate mainly revolving around small meetups.

-## Outline
+# Outline

-OpenMeet.space is going to be an open platform with two main categories:
+OpenMeet.space is going to be an open platform with three main categories:

 ---